JOHNS HOPKINS STUDY BLAMES DOCTOR BIAS REGARDING GENDER, RACE AND AGE FOR MISDIAGNOSES

 If you are not reassured by your doctor’s diagnosis, get a second opinion.
 Revisit your doctor if symptoms persist because that could mean you got a wrong diagnosis, not that medicine isn’t working.

-Contact The Deratany Firm Personal Injury Lawyers in Chicago, Illinois today for help if you think doctor bias was a factor in your misdiagnosis.
+Contact Deratany & Kosner Personal Injury Lawyers in Chicago, Illinois today for help if you think doctor bias was a factor in your misdiagnosis.